Saxashitter/UnsFuck-Sprite-Maker/README.md

 # UnsFuck Sprite Maker

-This tool written in NodeJS is to make spritesers for the game UNSTOPPABLE FUCK.
+This tool written in NodeJS is to make spritesets for the game UNSTOPPABLE FUCK.
 The game can be found [here](https://github.com/Saxashitter/UNSTOPPABLE-FUCK-Poyo-and-the-Refill-Mart)

 # How to use